PGDip Landscape Architecture

 We challenge you to consider your understanding of what landscape is about, what it can and should do.
-You’ll learn through design studio, through site visits, and by interaction with professionals and academics across a range of spatial and environmental disciplines, as well as getting hands on, with the practicalities of building now, for existing needs with real clients and communities.
+You’ll learn through design studio, site visits, and by interaction with professionals and academics across a range of spatial and environmental disciplines, as well as getting hands on, with the practicalities of building now, for existing needs with real clients and communities.

-We support you to develop a personal attitude to landscape design, to express yourself spatially, to investigate ideas with passion and commitment.
+We support you to develop your own personal attitude to landscape design, to express yourself spatially, to investigate ideas with passion and commitment.
 We work in tandem with architecture and urban design students, who investigate the same sites through a different lens, providing opportunities for interdisciplinary working, as well as individual expression.

 What you'll study and when

 We consistently review and develop our courses and modules to ensure they are up-to-date with sector and industry graduate skills demands.
 Course structure, modules and options are subject to change.

 There are four core modules for the postgraduate diploma, taking one academic year full time, and up to two years part time.
 You can switch between full and part time mode.